msp99000/EpiTrack/README.md

 4. **Visualization**: Integrated with Streamlit for an interactive, cloud-deployed interface, also handled in `display.py`.

 This project demonstrates the power of ensemble learning in medical signal processing, offering a comprehensive approach to seizure state prediction from EEG data.

+## Application
+Check the deployed application at https://epitrack.streamlit.app